sudobob/matsuura_uploader/README.md

 The Matsuura mill is controlled by a Yasnac controller.
 The Yasnac is equipped with an RS232 interface that accepts G-code files for upload

-This application runs on a dedicated raspberry pi.
+This application runs on a dedicated raspberry pi with a touch screen.
 # Basic Use

  - On your PC, Navigate to [`https://matsuura.local`](http://matsuura.local/)